Biomechanical-ToolKit/biomechanical-toolkit.github.io/_posts/2024-09-11-btk-project-revamped-by-the-moveck-company.markdown

  - The new documentation will be hosted on the website of Moveck.
  - Apple Silicon processors will be supported.
  - Some known fixes will be corrected (e.g., non-ASCII characters in filenames).
- - New function will be available (e.g., btkGetRotations to get access to rotation matrices stored in some C3D files).
+ - New functions will be available (e.g., btkGetRotations to get access to rotation matrices stored in some C3D files).

 [Bridge] and [Explore] are designed for effortless handling of massive data processing.
 It complements applications like [Pipe] and [Cleanse], all created to meet the demand for quick and efficient data management.